The guide below is an FAQ guide about Atmospheric Water Generators (AWGs).

 Industrial & Large Scale Sized Atmospheric Water Generation

-Some large commercial AWGs can produce around 5000 litres per day.
+Some large commercial AWGs can produce around 5000 litres per day according to some sets of product data.

 Some of these AWGs are modular and can be connected up into large ‘AWG farms’ where larger quantities of water can be generated in the one place.